 Non-Steroidal Topical Treatments

 Non-steroidal topical treatments are treatments that contain ingredients other than steroids.
 Some of these prescription treatments contain active or synthetic vitamin D3, a vitamin A derivative, or anthralin.
 There are a variety of reasons why your health care provider may recommend a non-steroidal topical treatment, including the degree of your psoriasis severity and its location.

 Anthralin is a man-made version of a natural substance found in goa powder, which is from the araroba tree.
 It works by slowing down the growth of skin cells.
 It is FDA-approved for use in stable, scalp psoriasis in those over the age of 12.

 To prevent discoloration of fingernails, apply this medication using plastic gloves.
-After using this medicine, rinse hands right away with lukewarm water, then wash with soap and warm water.
+After using this medicine, rinse your hands right away with lukewarm water, then wash with soap and warm water.